Decoders

 To install the required dependencies, run:

-pip install cudaq-qec[tensor_network_decoder]
+pip install cudaq-qec[tensor-network-decoder]

 pip install stim beliefmatching